-The growth rate of devices like smart TVs, streaming boxes, game consoles, smartphones and tablets has also made cybersecurity an increasingly important factor in protecting online users.
+The growth rate of devices like smart TVs, streaming boxes, game consoles, smartphones, and tablets have also made cybersecurity an increasingly important factor in protecting online users.

 In this article, I’ll offer a rundown of some important statistics related to the world of cybersecurity in 2020, and how those statistics affect users and the future of online communications.